RicardoAzuul/RicardoAzuul.github.io/README.md

-# Rollplay Cafe
+# Roleplay Cafe

 This project is for a static website for a non-existing cafe: the Roleplay Cafe.
-The Rollplay Cafe specializes in providing a venue and resources for roleplaying enthousiasts.
+The Roleplay Cafe specializes in providing a venue and resources for roleplaying enthousiasts.

 As such, the site needs to meet the needs of both users and owners:
 - new users need to be able to quickly learn about the Roleplay Cafe